SkipHendriks/Discogs-Wantlist-Adder/README.md

 <h4>Adds albums from specified file to your Discogs wantlist.</h4>

+I build this script to add my entire digital music library to my discogs wantlist in vinyl format.
+This is standard behavior, but this can be changed to a different format with the `--format` option.

 <br />

 <h3>Installation</h3>

-1. Install Discogs API Client using `pip install discogs_client`
+1. Install Discogs API Client using `pip3 install discogs_client`
 2. Download and unzip.

-If you don't have python installed, install it
+If you don't have python 3 installed, download a recent version (at least 3.x) from their [website](https://www.python.org/downloads/ "Python's Homepage").

 <h3>How to</h3>